datatrail-jhu/05_R/manuscript/04_functions.md

 # Writing Functions in R

 User Defined Functions (UDFs) are functions beyond the functions that come with R and are written by users.
-For instance, if you like to repeat a task over and over, instead of running a collection of code each time, you can bundle your code in a funciton and just run the function.
+For instance, if you like to repeat a task over and over, instead of running a collection of code each time, you can bundle your code in a function and just run the function.
 Here is an easy example.

 Imagine you need to convert Celsius degree to Fahrenheit.
 You want to know what 0, 20, and 100 degrees Celsius are in Fahrenheit.
 If you remember from your science class T(°F) = T(°C) × 9/5 + 32.
 So to calculate what 0, 20, and 100 degree Celsius are you can do the calculation above for each temperature.
 But you could also write a simple function that takes a degree Celsius as an input and returns a value in Fahrenheit.
 So each time you want to know a degree in Fahrenheit, you run your function instead of running the calculations.
 Here is your function.